 Many organizations, like Dignitas, provide emotional support and counseling for families during this time, as well as assistance with paperwork and logistics.
 It’s also important for family members to be aware of their country’s laws regarding repatriation, cremation, or burial.
 The process is designed to be dignified and respectful, with careful attention to both legal and emotional needs.

-However, sometimes the logistics can get overwhelming.
+However, sometimes the logistics get overwhelming.
 If you need more support from an experienced death doula, please reach out to me anytime.

 Recent Comments